gausby/discipline/README.md

                 { equals: 'Hello' },
                 { equals: 'Goodbye' }
             ],
-            message: 'Should be one of foo or bar'
+            message: 'Should be either "Hello" or "Goodbye"' }
-        }
     });